- Home

 Issues to consider

 For some people, quality of life is more important than length, but for others, it may be the reverse.
-Some people may feel there’s nothing worse than death, and will do anything to avoid it.
-Others may prefer to die comfortably without unnecessary and sometimes uncomfortable procedures.
 You may want to find a balance between what medical care can achieve and the side effects of treatments.

 Talk about your preferences